ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * `autodismiss` attribute - _optional_ - If present, the Alert will disappear after four seconds
 * You can nest content inside it, including other custom HTML

+If you didn't know any better you'd be sure this was a standard HTML5 element available in all newer browsers.
+That's a good sign.

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here:

 The first is that some day HTML might get a tag with the same name.
 I pray every night before bed that WHATWG will give us `icon`.
-If WHATWG doesn't, it's still possible some other developer will.
+If WHATWG doesn't, it's still possible some other developer will use it.
 Either way there's risk of a collision and this brings us to the second consideration: prefixing.

-Although we aren't technically creating Custom Elements at this point, it's best practice to always use a prefix for custom tags.
+Although we aren't technically creating Custom Elements at this point, it's best practice to use a prefix for custom tags.
 At Avalara we use `s-` as our prefix.
-The `s` is short for *S*kylab, which is the name of our design system.
-But it also stands for *S*eattle - that's where we are, *s*tandards - we always go for standards until we actually need to bring in a dependency, *s*emantic - tags with attributes are much more semantic than a span with a class list, *s*mall - HTML and a little CSS can take you very far without the need for something like React, and *s*hared - we have over 20 web apps and three times as many developers that need a common set of custom UI components.
+The `s` is short for Skylab, which is the name of our design system.
+But it also stands for **S**eattle - that's where we are, **s**tandards - we always go for standards until we actually need to bring in a dependency, **s**emantic - tags with attributes are much more semantic than a span with a class list, **s**mall - plain HTML and CSS can take you very far without needing something like React, and **s**hared - we have over 20 web apps and three times as many developers that need a common set of custom UI components.

 Prefixing is a best-practice.
 It solves the risk of colliding tags, it's also a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
-This custom tag approach, unlike many JavaScript libraries, scales in both directions: you can scale down to simple HTML and CSS-only components like icon, or all the way up to interactive components that respond to state changes all _while maintaining the same uniform HTML interface_.
+The custom tag approach scales in both directions: you get to scale down to lightweight HTML and CSS-only components like icon, or all the way up to interactive components that respond to state changes all _while maintaining the same uniform HTML interface_.
+The secret is sticking with standards.

 Let's see how our Alert can go from basic custom tag with styles to interactive component without breaking changes or a shifting paradigm.

-In a future release of Alert we're adding the ability to customize the `autodismiss` duration.
-You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting it's value to a number:
+Let's say in a future release of Alert we're adding the ability to customize the `autodismiss` duration.
+You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting its value to a number:
 ```html
 <alert type="success" autodismiss="10">
   <p>You should try this</p>